CoPRS: Learning Positional Prior from Chain-of-Thought for Reasoning Segmentation: Experiments

+\textbf{Reward Coefficients.} We evaluate the impact of reward mixing ratio between mask reward score and format score. \Cref{fig:mask_reward_coef} compares their combinations, where the format score is one minus the mask score.
+As the coefficient on the mask reward increases from 0 to 0.7, cIoU improves across all three datasets, but pushing it further to 1.0 slightly degrades performance.
+This pattern suggests that the segmentation term is the main driver of segmentation quality, while keeping a small contribution from the format score helps regularize the policy and improves generalization, especially on out of distribution data (ReasonSeg).
+We set the 0.7/0.3 weighting by default, with the segmentation reward dominant and the format score acting as a regularizer, and \Cref{fig:mask_reward_coef} supports this choice.

-\textbf{Segmentation loss combinations.} We compare segmentation loss configurations with varying coefficients~\Cref{tab:ablation_seg_coef} to assess the contribution of each component, while keeping the BCE weight fixed at 1.
-Adding a focal term, which emphasizes hard pixels and fine-grained structures, improves segmentation performance.
-However, the ratio of weight coefficients between focal loss and dice loss needs to be tuned to improve both global and local mask quality.
+\textbf{Segmentation Loss Combinations.} We compare segmentation loss configurations with varying coefficients (see \Cref{fig:dice_focal_coef}) to assess the contribution of each component, with BCE weight fixed at 1.
+To avoid the prohibitive cost of LLM experiments, we only probe a few representative weight settings, which already show trends consistent with our expectations.
+Adding a focal loss term, which emphasizes hard pixels and fine-grained structures, improves segmentation performance.
+The relative weight between focal and dice loss also affects the balance between global and local mask quality.